droonga/droonga.org/tutorial/1.0.6/groonga/index.md

     sudo ENGINE_HOST=$host HOST=$host bash
 ~~~

-OK, now two computers successfully start to work as Droonga nodes.
+OK, now two computers successfully prepared to work as Droonga nodes.

 If the installation script doesn't work as expected, see [the tutorial to install services without installation script](../manual-install/).

 ### Configure nodes to work together as a cluster

-Currently, these nodes are working just individually.
+Currently, these nodes are still individual nodes.
 Let's configure them to work together as a cluster.

 Run this command line on each node: